Steven Universe: The Movie: Marketing

 The film was announced at San Diego Comic-Con 2018, and a short teaser trailer was later released on Cartoon Network's YouTube channel.
 A poster was released a week before San Diego Comic-Con 2019, revealing a glimpse of the film's antagonist and a visibly older Steven, setting the film two years after the events of "Change Your Mind".

 At San Diego Comic-Con 2019, a trailer for the film was released, along with the announcement of a documentary based on the film's creation to be released along with the DVD.

 Adult Swim's action-oriented Toonami block aired a second trailer for the film during their August 24 broadcast.

 Release

 The film was released on September 2, 2019, on Cartoon Network; the Every Steven Ever marathon aired leading up to the film, followed by a digital release on September 3.
 The film was released on DVD by Warner Bros.
 Home Entertainment on November 12, 2019; this release contains the documentary Behind the Curtain: The Making of Steven Universe: The Movie and animatics both with and without commentary.
 The film was later released on the Steven Universe: The Complete Collection DVD on December 8, 2020, alongside the entirety of the original series and Future.

-International

-The film has been released among various international Cartoon Network feeds.
-In Australia, the film released on the streaming service Stan on September 30, 2019.
-In the United Kingdom and Ireland, the film was released a month later on October 1, 2019.
-In France, the film was premiered on October 27, 2019.
-In Romania, Hungary, and the Czech Republic, the film premiered on May 9, 2020.
-In Poland, the film premiered on May 17, 2020.
-In Germany, the film premiered on May 30, 2020.